SquidDev-CC/plethora/modules.md

 such as whether they are sleeping or not.
 We won't focus on it too much and will move on to more exciting things.

 ### Mixing modules
 What distinguishes modules from normal peripherals is their ability to interact with each other.
+Namely, they can be *composed*.

-The block sensor allows getting metadata about surrounding blocks and the daylight sensor allows you to get the light level of the current block.
-When combined, the block sensor will also include light levels in blocks metadata.
+For instace, the block sensor provides methods to fetch metadata about the surrounding blocks.
+When combined with a daylight sensor, which allows you to find the current block's light levels, you can find the light level of any surrounding block.

+Similarly, combining the introspection module and entity sensor allow you to find the current entity's metadata.